maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 ## An example question ##

 We are now ready to edit an example question.
+To begin with this question is fixed, so contains no STACK variables.
+In due course we will revise this to add variables which facilitate randomization.

 The question name is compulsory in Moodle, so choose one now, e.g. `Question 1`.

 Ensure the question text contains the following information.
 It should be possible to cut and paste, but make sure you do not copy the HTML pre-formatted tags!